 – to name just a few.

-There are about 6,000 different conditions, including some muscular problems, that may be medically diagnosed as due to hormonal imbalances, which in turn can be due to muscular and skeletal imbalances, nerve impingement and lymphatic issues.
+There are about 6,000 different conditions, including some muscular problems, that may be medically diagnosed as due to hormonal imbalances (FUNCTIONAL/PHYSIOLOGICAL).
+However, these in turn may be due to muscular and skeletal imbalances, nerve impingement, lymphatic and other STRUCTURAL/ANATOMICAL issues that are dealt with by remedial massage therapists.